From Infant to Toddler: The So-Called "Terrible Two's"

 As your child moves from infancy to toddlerhood, physical as well as emotional and cognitive changes occur at a rapid pace.
-She begins crawling, then walking, and running, and "getting into everything."
+She begins crawling, then walking, then running, and "getting into everything."
 The built-in feeling of interest (curiosity) is now unleashed, and the exploratory urges of the toddler are in full gear.

-This is what one wants - exploring, learning, being curious and creative.
+This is what one wants—exploring, learning, being curious and creative.
 But this change also leads to increased emotional as well as physical separation, with concerns about safety often being foremost.

 The onset of language has profound implications for the development of the child and for the parent-child relationship.
 Language allows you and your child to communicate in a new way, to share thoughts, feelings, dreams, and so much more.
-However, as the brilliant infant researcher Daniel Stern has pointed out, language is a double-edged sword: it can distort as well as clarify.
+However, as the brilliant infant researcher Daniel Stern has pointed out, language is a double-edged sword: It can distort as well as clarify.

 Before words, parents use their infant's facial and bodily expressions and vocalizations to help them understand their baby's feelings and respond helpfully.
 When words come into play, things change.
 The child's early vocabulary is often quite primitive: no, love, hate, no like, and so on.
 The parent-child relationship often begins to go awry when the child starts expressing distress and anger with words: no, hate, no like.

 Is there a solution?
 Absolutely yes!
-It's called translation - translating from the words back to the feelings!
+It's called translation—translating from the words back to the feelings!

-In the next few newsletters we will explore in more detail the stunning changes which occur with the onset of language.
-This transition creates some marvelous opportunities as well as some potential pitfalls.
+In the next few newsletters, we will explore in more detail the stunning changes which occur with the onset of language.
+This transition creates some marvelous opportunities, as well as some potential pitfalls.

-The transition from infancy to toddlerhood can sometimes be problematic, resulting in "The Terrible Two's."
+The transition from infancy to toddlerhood can sometimes be problematic, resulting in "The Terrible Twos."
 However, understanding the major changes can turn trouble into opportunity.
 The key changes are mobility, self-awareness, and language.